iCharlesHu/swift-experimental-subprocess/README.md

 ### `InputProtocol`

-`InputProtocol` defines a set of methods that a type must implement to serve as the input source for a subprocess.
+`InputProtocol` defines the `write(with:)` method that a type must implement to serve as the input source for a subprocess.
 In most cases, developers should utilize the concrete input types provided by `Subprocess`.
-However, developers have the option to create their own input types by conforming to `ManagedInputProtocol` and implementing the `write(into:)` method.

 The core `Subprocess` module is distributed with the following concrete input types: